Student Organization/Club Conduct Procedures

 Effective Date Fall 2023

-All student organizations are required to be recognized by the University through a process administered by the Dean of Students Office and Student Activities and Events.
-Recognized Student Organizations are subject to all University policies and rules and are responsible for the conduct of their members.
-Policies and procedures developed by external Greek councils or other external organizations are managed separately as outlined by their respective organizations and do not preclude action under this RSOCC.
+In order to be a recognized student organizations by San Francisco State University, every group must formally be registered and approved by a process administered by the Dean of Students Office and Student Activities and Events.
+Recognized Student Organizations (RSOs) are subject to all University policies and rules and are responsible for the conduct of their members.
+Policies and procedures developed by external Greek councils or other external organizations are managed separately as outlined by their respective organizations and do not preclude action under this Recognized Student Organization Code of Conduct (RSOCC).
 In accordance with California State University (CSU) Student Activities Policy1, SF State’s president has the responsibility for implementing campus policies, procedures, and/or guidelines for student organizations and activities.
-This Recognized Student Organization Code of Conduct (RSOCC) is in compliance with EO 1068 and sets forth the Code of Conduct for SF State Recognized Student Organizations (RSOs).
+This RSOCC is in compliance with Student Activities, EO 1068, and sets forth the Code of Conduct for SF State RSOs.
 All campus RSOs are subject to this Code of Conduct.
 This RSOCC complies with all student organization requirements described in Title 5 of the California Code of Regulations, Sections 41500 (Withholding Recognition), 41501 (Definition of Recognition), 41503 (Filing Requisites), and 41504 (Penalties)2; California Assembly Bill 5243; CSU Executive Orders 8684 and 11095 regarding Alcohol; CSU Executive Order 1068 (Student Activities); and the SF State Alcohol Policy6.

-Authority and responsibility for administering this RSO Code of Conduct is delegated by the campus President to the Vice President for Student Affairs, the Dean of Students, the Student Conduct Administrator, and the Director of Student Activities and Events.
+Authority and responsibility for administering this RSOCC is delegated by the campus President to the Vice President for Student Affairs, the Dean of Students, the Student Conduct Administrator, and the Director of Student Engagement and Transition.

 Conduct that threatens the safety or security of the campus community or substantially disrupts the functions or operation of the University is within the jurisdiction of this Code, regardless of whether it occurs on or off campus.
 Nothing in this code is intended to conflict with California Education Code Section 663016 that prohibits disciplinary action against students based on behavior protected by the First Amendment.